chaintope/tapyrus-core/doc/tapyrus/signedblocks.md

 Tapyrus uses Signed-Blocks as block creation algorithm.
 Signed Blocks is based on Federated Blocksigning in a Strong Federation which is proposed [Strong Federations: An Interoperable Blockchain Solution to Centralized Third Party Risks](https://arxiv.org/pdf/1612.05491v2.pdf).
-In this algorithm, the blocks are poroposed by a federation member who is elected with round-robin.
+In this algorithm, the blocks are poroposed in round-robin by a federation member.
+If the blocks succeeds in collecting a minimum of 'threshold‘ signatures from other federation members, it is added as the next block.
-Then if the blocks succeed to collect signs which is by members until threshold, the block can be verified by all public nodes.
+The block can be verified by all public nodes.

 Arguments for Signed-Blocks
 ===========================

 Signed-Block needs some parameters.
 The first is public keys from each federation member.
 And 2nd is threshold number for multi-signature.
-If new submitted block has federation member's sign over threshold number, the block can be valid.
-Last is genesis block data which needs to have signatures over threshold.
+Last is genesis block data which needs to be signed and the number of signatures must exceed ‘threshold’ .

 You can set public keys and threshold as tapyrusd arguments.